 Spice, as you all know, is the secret recipe to any good dish.
 A good amount of it brings out the flavor — the zing — that everyone wants to taste.
-Just like with food, a healthy and exciting relationship results from a good combination of variations.
-No matter how well a couple gets along, due to the differences in social and family backgrounds, you can expect to have conflict.
+Just like with food, a healthy and exciting relationship results from the right combination of personality differences.
+But no matter how well a couple gets along, you can expect to have the occasional conflict.
 But there’s a silver lining!
-Believe it or not, the differences, along with some amount of healthy fighting, can also bring couples closer to each other.
+Believe it or not, the differences, along with some amount of healthy fighting, can actually bring couples closer.

 Some of the personality differences may not come out during the early stages of the relationship.
 More often than not, we filter out what we don’t want to see.
 God knows, I’ve had my share of turning a blind eye!
-But as we get comfortable and become more intimate, even the seemingly trivial things could become valid reasons for arguments, leading to fights.
+But as we spend more time together, and as we get comfortable and become more intimate, even the seemingly trivial things could become reasons for arguments, leading to fights.
 Instead of avoiding conflict and argument, couples must learn to engage in smart fights.

 Fighting is normal — what’s important is how the conflict is managed.
 The way a couple manages the conflict determines if they are headed for a breakup or not.

 In school, we’re trained on how to apply certain skills, but not how to succeed in relationships nor how to manage conflicts.
 This is something we need to teach ourselves – and it’s more important than anything we ever learned in school.

 When partners learn to “fight well’’ – that is, fighting without ego and without determining a loser – they become happier and more secure in each other’s company.